Monica Maughan

-Monica Cresswell Maughan (née Wood, 15 September 1933 – 8 January 2010) was an Australian actor with roles in theatre, radio, television, film and ballet over a career spanning 52 years.
+Monica Cresswell Maughan (née Wood, 15 September 1933 – 8 January 2010) was an Australian actress with roles in theatre, radio, television, film and ballet over a career spanning 52 years.
+She is probably best known for her stint in TV series Prisoner as Pat o'Connell.

 Early life and education

-She was born Monica Cresswell Wood in Tonga to Australian missionaries Rev. Dr A. Harold Wood and medical doctor Olive Wood (née O'Reilly).
+Maughan was born Monica Cresswell Wood in Tonga to Australian missionaries Rev. Dr A. Harold Wood and medical doctor Olive Wood (née O'Reilly).
 She had 5 brothers and sisters, including Dr Elizabeth Wood-Ellem and Rev. Dr H. D'Arcy Wood.

 The family moved to Sydney, Australia, in 1937 – Monica was three-and-a-half and spoke no English – and shortly afterwards to Melbourne, where her father became principal of Methodist Ladies' College (MLC) and her mother his unofficial deputy.

-Monica attended MLC, where she received her only formal drama training with speech teacher Dorothy Dwyer, and went on to study French at the University of Melbourne, graduating in 1959 with a BA.
+Maughan attended MLC, where she received her only formal drama training with speech teacher Dorothy Dwyer, and went on to study French at the University of Melbourne, graduating in 1959 with a BA.

-Monica was a member of the Melbourne University Dramatic Club, where she adopted the stage name Maughan.
+Maughan was a member of the University of Melbourne Dramatic Club, where she adopted the stage name Maughan.
 She made her stage debut opposite Barry Humphries in Ben Hecht's fast-paced satire The Front Page in April 1954.

-While studying part-time, she worked as a secretary at St Ives Hospital in Melbourne.
+While studying part-time, Maughan worked as a secretary at St Ives Hospital in Melbourne.
 In 1960, she returned to MLC to teach speech.